pagkly/Zed/Investopedia3/What Happens in Divestitures.md

 What Happens in Divestitures
 ## What Is a Divestiture?

-A divestiture is the partial or full disposal of a business unit through [sale](https://www.investopedia.com/terms/a/asset-disposal-plan.asp), exchange, closure, or bankruptcy.
-A divestiture most commonly results from a management decision to cease operating a business unit because it is not part of a [core competency](https://www.investopedia.com/terms/c/core-competency.asp).
+A divestiture is the partial or full disposal of a business unit through [[sale]](https://www.investopedia.com/terms/a/asset-disposal-plan.asp), exchange, closure, or bankruptcy.
+A divestiture most commonly results from a management decision to cease operating a business unit because it is not part of a [[core competency]](https://www.investopedia.com/terms/c/core-competency.asp).

 A divestiture may also occur if a business unit is deemed to be redundant after a merger or acquisition, if the disposal of a unit increases the sale value of the firm, or if a court requires the sale of a business unit to improve market competition.